-- The terms and conditions of every appointment to the faculty are stated or confirmed in writing and a copy of the appointment document is supplied to the faculty member.
-Any subsequent extensions or modifications of an appointment, any special understandings, or any notices incumbent upon either party to provide, are stated or confirmed in writing and a copy of the appointment document is given to the faculty member. - 2.
-All full-time appointments to the faculty are of two kinds: tenured or non-tenured. - 3.
-The faculty member is advised, at the time of appointment, of the substantive standards and procedures generally employed in decisions affecting renewal and tenure.
+The terms and conditions of every appointment to the faculty are stated or confirmed annually in writing and a copy of the appointment document is supplied to the faculty member.
+Any subsequent extensions or modifications of an appointment, any special understandings, or any notices incumbent upon either party to provide, are stated or confirmed in writing and a copy of the appointment document is given to the faculty member.

+- 2. All full-time appointments to the faculty are of two kinds: tenured or non-tenured. - 3.
+The faculty member is advised, at the time of initial appointment, of the substantive standards and procedures generally employed in decisions affecting renewal and tenure.
 Any special standards adopted by the faculty member's department, college, or school are also brought to his or her attention.
-The faculty member is advised of the time when decisions affecting renewal or tenure are ordinarily made and is given the opportunity to submit material that he or she believes will be helpful to an adequate consideration of his or her circumstances and qualifications.

-4. Faculty members who teach outside their college or school will do so only with the concurrent approval of their Dean and the Dean of the college or school within which the additional teaching is done.
+The faculty member is advised of the time when decisions affecting renewal or tenure are ordinarily made and is given the opportunity to submit material that he or she believes will be helpful to an adequate consideration of his or her circumstances and qualifications. - 4.
+Faculty members who teach outside their college or school will do so only with the concurrent approval of their Dean and the Dean of the college or school within which the additional teaching is done. - 5.
+Renewal of appointment shall be established no less than annually through written notification specifying the terms and conditions of reappointment.
+Such notification shall occur when all necessary procedures attendant to the reappointment have been completed and formally approved by the Board of Trustees.
+Timely distribution of reappointment letter shall be executed prior to the effective date of reappointment. - 6.
+Reappointment is not validated until the reappointment document is received, signed, and returned according to the date specified within the document.
+Failure to return a signed reappointment document or make alternative arrangements with the appropriate University official by the date specified is considered a voluntary resignation and, where applicable, an abdication of tenure effective at the end of the current appointment period.